tslocke/hobocookbook/manual/dryml-guide.markdown

 We call this a type-specific definition.
 Some points to notice:

- - The call back to `<card>` is not a recursive loop, but a call to the base definition.
+ - The callback to `<card>` is not a recursive loop, but a call to the base definition.

- - We're using the normal technique for customising / extending an existing card. i.e. we're using `merge`.
+ - We're using the normal technique for customising / extending an existing card; i.e., we're using `merge`.

 It is not required for the type-specific definition to call the base definition, it's just often convenient.
 In fact the base definition is not required.
-It is valid to omit the body when declaring the polymorphic tag:
+It is valid to declare a polymorphic tag with no content:

     <def tag="my-tag" polymorphic/>
 {.dryml}